php-fig/fig-standards/proposed/security-reporting-process.md

 There are two aspects with dealing with security issues: One is the process by which security issues are reported and fixed in projects, the other is how the general public is informed about the issues and any remedies available.
-While PSR-10 addresses the later, this PSR, ie. PSR-9, deals with the former.
-So the goal of PSR-9 is to define the process by which security researchers and report security vulnerabilities to projects.
+This PSR, deals with reporting.
+So the goal of PSR-9 is to define the process by which vulnerablities are reported to projects.
 It is important that when security vulnerabilities are found that researchers have an easy channel to the projects in question allowing them to disclose the issue to a controlled group of people.